Pissants | Brandon Jack

-Fullers Bookshop, 131 Collins Street, Hobart, TAS 7000 A compelling, addictive novel for readers of Eleanor…
+Fullers Bookshop, 131 Collins Street, Hobart, TAS 7000 In conversation with Robbie Arnott.
+Nothing like…

 “A fourteen-year old girl writes to her local newspaper from Tasmania’s wilds.
 Her letters from what we now think of as the Tarkine have gone ignored and been forgotten for a century.
 James Dryburgh recognizes that these letters are not just worth reading; they require answering, creating a strangely powerful dialogue across time and space.” – Tim Bonyhady, author of The Colonial Earth and Good Living Street.